surma-lodur/imperare-vim/README.md

 This distributions main goal is a lightweigt and easy installable Vim distributions.
 Therefore they will get more and more start help to switch to vim within this distribution.

+# Tutor

+There exists a tutor, which gudes you through the differend plugins and Vim commands.

+The search has different difficulty parts.

+    :help easy
+    :help medium
+    :help hard

 ## Requirements

 Windows/Linux and Mac supported.